xwmx/nb/README.md

 Description:
-  List notebooks and notes in the current notebook, displaying note titles when available. `notes ls` is a combination of the `notes notebooks` and `notes list --titles` commands in one view.
+  List notebooks and notes in the current notebook, displaying note titles when available. `notes ls` is a combination of `notes notebooks` and `notes list --titles` in one view.

   When <id>, <filename>, <path>, or <title> are present, the listing for the matching note will be displayed.
 When no match is found, titles and